 For example, if I take a hot bath today, I’ll probably enjoy it a lot.
 But when I take the same hot bath tomorrow, I will like it a lot less.

-This post is not about the hedonic treadmill.
-Instead, I want to discuss one of the best ways to counter this feeling of diminishing happiness.
-In this article, I'll show you over 15 actionable new things you can try, that have made other people's lives happier.
-I've collected tips and examples of a lot of people I've met over the years, so there's bound to be something you can try yourself in order to be happier tomorrow!
+In this article, I’ll show you over 15 actionable new things you can try, that have made other people’s lives happier.
+Trying new things is the best way to counter the feeling of diminishing happiness.
+I’ve collected tips and examples from a lot of people I’ve met over the years, so there’s bound to be something you can try yourself in order to be happier tomorrow!

 And hey, just to be clear: the point of this article is to inspire you.
 Go out there and try something new.
 You’ll thank yourself later, when you find out that this new thing you tried one day is now one of your dearest hobbies!

 - Why you need to try new things on a regular basis

 - List of new things to try when you want to be happier